IsmagilovQA/ua.tickets/README.md

 # ua.tickets
+Stack: Java, Gradle, Selenide, JUnit, Allure, HTMLTemplate.
+And based on Element Object pattern

-Example of using ElementObject with Selenide for booking ticket on tickets.ua site
+Example of using Element Object with Selenide, Allure for booking ticket on tickets.ua site

 1. Go to https://yadi.sk/d/ONWPb01QyCNcR
 2. Download it and unzip to local disk C: